everestial/TestSwitchErrors/README.md

 #### We will now use this **`simulated_RBphasedHaplotype_SetA.txt`** with **phaseExtender**

 This simulated set may not be exactly the same because the RBphased haplotype are generated with some randomness.
-If you want to use the same exact simulated data you can copy and replace the generated simulation file. i.e "simulated_RBphasedHaplotype_SetA.txt".</font>
+If you want to use the same exact simulated data you can copy and replace the generated simulation file. i.e "simulated_RBphasedHaplotype_SetA.txt".

 **But, before doing any further phase extension let's make another simulated set (i.e `SetB`) of RBphased haplotype using 25 samples.
 So we can compare how sample size effects phasing quality in phaseExtender.**